 Hard question.
-I think there is no certain way to come up with ideas.
-I’m sure there are some designers that can do it naturally and makes it look so simple.
-To me, it’s not really about instinct or a special moment when idea sparks but more like trial and error.
+I don’t think there is a certain way to come up with ideas.
+I’m sure there are some designers that can do it naturally and make it look so simple.
+To me, it’s not really about instinct or a special moment when an idea sparks, but more like trial and error.
 I do a lot of sketching and doodling, and most of the time an idea evolves from something ordinary.

 Once you’ve gotten your idea, what’s the next step?
 Can you walk us through your creative process?

 It certainly makes things easier and faster.
-Eventhough my illustrations do not require much editing in Photoshop but I get surprised by unexpected effect or result sometimes so I think the best part is you can always find something new if you want to.
+Even though my illustrations do not require much editing in Photoshop, I sometimes get surprised by an unexpected effect or result.
+I think the best part is you can always find something new if you want to.

 How do you keep up with your creative side when you are working under pressure/strict deadlines?

-It’s really tough and working under pressure is one of the things every illsutrator has to deal with.
-I will try to get things organized and start doing things step by step although I do not succeed every time.
+It’s really tough, working under pressure is one of the things every illustrator has to deal with.
+I will try to get things organized and start doing things step-by-step although I do not succeed every time.

 What is the secret to responding to the client’s needs while always maintaining a recognizable style?

-Most of the time they want me to stick with my own style which is what they are looking for.
+Most of the time they want me to stick with my own style because that is what they are looking for.